 Our full service appellate practice has achieved important results for clients while shaping the law of Arizona.

-Whether protecting a verdict or working to secure a reversal, THE CAVANAGH LAW FIRM’S appellate lawyers have the experience and skills to succeed in the appellate courts.
+Whether protecting a verdict or working to secure a reversal, the appellate lawyers at The Cavanagh Law Firm, P.A., have the experience and skills to succeed in the appellate courts.
 Our lawyers provide full service appellate representation, including a thorough review of the record, in-depth legal research, well-developed briefing, and persuasive oral advocacy.

 We have been involved in a number of cases that have shaped the law in Arizona and are well equipped to handle the issues of policy and precedence that are of particular concern to appellate judges.
 But we also know that many of the cases we handle on appeal will turn on more prosaic issues.
 Questions of post-trial and appellate procedure, issue preservation, and the appropriate standard of review are our stock in trade.

 Trial lawyers both inside and outside the firm regularly rely on our appellate lawyers to appropriately frame the issues on appeal and help their clients succeed in the higher courts.
 The Firm’s long history, reputation, extensive knowledge of Arizona courts, and wealth of trial experience provide resources to enhance the appellate services we offer to clients.